History and Charitable Trust

 In the early and mid years, the Arahura Centre developed a strong training emphasis in response to the dearth of psychotherapy and counselling training offered in Christchurch at the time.
 During this time, Brian Broom developed an innovative ‘mind-body’ specialist practice that combined western biomedicine with an attention to significant psychological factors within a patient’s life-story.
 Brian went on to author some ground breaking books in this area (Somatic Illness and the Patient’s Other Story (1997), and Meaning-full Disease (2007)), and trained many of Arahura’s current staff.
 Lynda Exton, one of the longest serving GPs at the centre, also authored important books on NZ healthcare, focussing in particular on aspects of mothers and babies’ health, during her time at Arahura (Healthy Start, and The Baby Business (2007)).

-Brian retired from his clinical practice at the Centre in early 2008, and moved to Auckland, where he developed AUT’s MindBody Healthcare programme.
-He continues to write, teach and consult within Auckland hospital’s immunology department.
+Brian retired from his clinical practice at the Centre in early 2008, and moved to Auckland, where he developed AUT’s MindBody Healthcare programme, and taught and consulted within Auckland hospital’s immunology department.
+He relocated to Brisbane, Australia in 2024.

-In the last five years or so, a number of new counsellors and psychotherapists have joined the existing team, adding new life and energy to the centre and extending the therapeutic services and specialties that the Arahura Centre offers.
+Over recent years a number of new counsellors, psychologists and psychotherapists have added new life and energy to the centre, and extending the therapeutic services and specialties that the Arahura Centre offers.

 The Arahura Centre was moderately damaged in the Canterbury earthquakes of 2010–2012, particularly in the (Richter scale 6.3) event of 22 February 2011.
-An extensive remediation and refurbishment program has been undertaken since July that year, and is now almost complete (March 2012).
-Staff have continued to provide all services during this time.
+An extensive remediation and refurbishment program was undertaken from July of that year.

-In 2014, the remaining doctors (John Smalley and Lynda Exton), nurses, and physiotherapist (Susan Saul), decided to join with the much larger Lincoln Road Medical Practice down the road, and the Arahura Centre became a specialist counselling and psychotherapy centre.
+In 2014, the remaining doctors, John Smalley and Lynda Exton, nurses, and physiotherapist , joined with the larger Lincoln Road Medical Practice, and the Arahura Centre became a specialist counselling and psychotherapy centre.

 1144